MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-overview.md

 -	As an administrator, verify that the proper hierarchy is defined for you, and that supervisors or individuals are added to it.

-## How to get Conversation Intelligence
+## How to get call insights

-Conversation Intelligence is a standalone application and you must sign in to the app to use it.
+Call insights is a standalone application and you must sign in to the app to use it.
 To access the app, go to [customerserviceinsights.ai.dynamics.com](https://customerserviceinsights.ai.dynamics.com/).

-## How to access Conversation Intelligence
+## How to access call insights

 As an administrator, you must configure the application so users (managers and sellers) can see the relevant organization and call data.
 To learn more, see [First-run setup experience](fre-setup-sales-insight-app.md).